Elder Abuse Statutes in Insurance Bad Faith Claims

 Unreasonable Delays as Elder Abuse

-When delay is used as a weapon against an elderly policyholder, it is not merely bad faith — it is conduct that can constitute elder abuse under the Act, with all the enhanced remedies that entails.
+When delay is used as a tool against an elderly policyholder, it is not merely bad faith — it is conduct that can constitute elder abuse under the Act, with all the enhanced remedies that entails.

 Enhanced Remedies: Why Elder Abuse Claims Change Everything